populationgenomics/team-docs/getting_started.md

 ### Shell prompt

-Working with conda, git, and gcloud, you would need to frequently switch between conda environments, git branches, and Google Cloud projects.
-It's useful to have them always displayed in your prompt.
+When working with tools like conda, git, gcloud, hail, you might need to frequently switch between conda environments, git branches, Google Cloud projects, and Hail namespaces.
+It's helpful to have them always displayed in your prompt.
 The following will work for [zsh shell](https://ohmyz.sh/), however might be easily adapted for other shells as well.
 Add this into your `.zshrc`:

 ```sh
 git_rev() {